T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 **Important**: all QFQ uploads should then save files in or below such a directory.

-To offer download of those files, use the reserved columnname '_download':`download`_ or variants.
+To offer download of those files, use the reserved columnname '_download' (see `download`_) or variants.

 **Important**: To protect the installation against executing of uploaded malicious script code, disable PHP for the final upload directory.
 E.g. `fileadmin`: ::